US opens probe of Cruise robotaxi braking, clogging traffic

 The reports of immobilized autonomous vehicles came from discussions with Cruise, media reports and local authorities, NHTSA said in an investigation document posted Friday on its website.

-There have been two reports of related injuries, including serious injuries to a bicyclist, according to the NHTSA crash database.
+There have been two reports of related injuries, including serious injuries to a bicyclist last March, according to the NHTSA crash database.

 NHTSA says it will determine how often the problems happen and potential safety issues they cause.
 The probe, which covers an estimated 242 Cruise autonomous vehicles, could bring a recall.